Discover why making the train journey from Lancaster over the border to Scotland is such a special travel experience

 Just after departing Oxenholme, the town of Kendal can be seen on the right.

-Beyond Kendal lies The Lake District National Park, though the railway is too distant from it for its beauty to be fully appreciated from the train, though there are some tantalizing vistas on the right hand side.
+Beyond Kendal lies The Lake District National Park, though the railway is too distant from it for its beauty to be fully appreciated from the train, though there are some tantalizing vistas on the left-hand side heading north.

 While during this part of the journey, just to the north of Oxenholme, the views over on the left towards The Yorkshire Dales, provide a preview of what's to come.